is4tomj/yass/README.md

 yass open
 ```

-Open the vault in memory and waits to receive CRUD, list, and/or quit commands:
+Opens the Smart Yass vault in memory and waits to receive CRUD, list, and/or quit commands:

 ```markdown
 # creates a container with the name, asks for clear and secure payloads